 - Consider whether you want a rural feel or if you want a more urban location near shopping, dining and entertainment.

-- Look on your favorite side of town, but keep an open mind if possible.
+- Look on your preferred side of town but keep an open mind.
 Often people insist on a certain side of town and then change their minds when presented with the perfect location on the opposite side of town (or even in another town altogether).

 Bring your plans

 While not always possible, it’s ideal if you can have your home plan figured out prior to purchasing a lot.
 Here’s why:

 - Know whether you will need a walkout, garden or flat lot.

 - Figure your home size into the size of your lot and be sure to measure exactly where you want your home built on that lot—especially if you’re dealing with a narrow or pie-shaped property.

 - Decide if you want certain rooms facing a certain direction.
 How about your driveway or your backyard?
 This often depends on how the sun will fall at certain times of day.